 Now you know that 360° presentations are not only about showing the space better but more about engaging potential buyers on each touchpoint and you’ve learned what else can be achieved with Evryplace, be in touch with us, see you in part 4 of our guide!

-How to remove a tripod from a 360 photo?
+remove a tripod from a 360 photo?

-A quick way to remove a tripod from a 360 photo
+to remove a tripod from a 360 photo

 One of the easiest ways is to simply cover the tripod visible on the floor with your company logo (in the Evryplace editor, just use the graphic widget and position it nicely on the floor).
 It is a very quick solution, which also allows us to brand our office.